 Over the last two decades, U.S. foreign assistance for health has had broad priorities in Africa, including HIV/AIDS, tuberculosis (TB), malaria, global health security, family planning, reproductive health, and maternal and child health.
 Two issues—HIV/AIDS and maternal and child health—remain objectives across the new bilateral agreements according to an analysis by the Kaiser Family Foundation (KFF) of available information, including State Department press releases and the available full texts.

-Press releases for the early bilateral agreements signed before February 26 omit some long-standing health priorities.
+Press releases for the early bilateral agreements signed before April 13 omit some long-standing health priorities.
 Malaria, which previously received the second highest proportion of U.S. health assistance and has historically been funded across all African partner countries, was notably absent from the Ivory Coast's agreement, which attributes 12.63% of premature deaths to malaria—roughly six times the global average.

-Kenya's and Mozambique's texts mention TB, but neither covers health outcomes nor spending benchmarks.
-Those omissions could hinder progress and accountability for existing TB programs.
 Securing funding for TB care will be important for Lesotho and Burundi, where, according to IHME, the infectious disease accounted for 8.2% and 5.8% of premature deaths in 2023, respectively.
 The current gap between disease burden and health assistance for noncommunicable disease—which account for more than 30% of premature deaths across the initial group of partner countries—will likely persist under the new agreements, with the funding area receiving no meaningful mentions in the available texts.

-As countries move toward implementation, the five full texts indicate that the process will be government-dominated.
-Notable exceptions include Uganda's plan to incorporate faith-based organizations in health-care delivery and Mozambique's to continue to involve NGOs in HIV responses.
-Detailed implementation plans for each MOU are expected by March 31, 2026, which could enable a thorough evaluation of the feasibility and implications of each newly formed partnership.
+As countries move toward implementation, the eight full texts indicate that the process will be government-dominated.
+Notable exceptions include Uganda's and Nigeria's plans to incorporate faith-based organizations in health-care delivery; Mozambique's to continue to involve NGOs in HIV responses; and Cameroon's to extend current implementing partner contracts for a limited period during the transition.
+Detailed implementation plans for each MOU were expected [PDF] by March 31, 2026.

 Until details are confirmed, uncertainties persist around preparing countries' health systems to distribute and maintain new funding after 2030, particularly for countries whose MOU terms do not lead to full self-reliance.